tesselslate/resetti/doc/setup.md

 - If using StandardSettings, you may want to read the documentation (available [here](https://github.com/KingContaria/StandardSettings#standardsettings)).
   - In particular, you may want to use a global configuration file.
 This is mentioned in the documentation.
+- If you want to make updating your settings easier, you can softlink your `config` and `mods` folders to one place like so: `cd YOUR_NEW_INSTANCE; ln -s YOUR_CONFIG config`.
 - If using SleepBackground, the default configuration is suboptimal.
 You can add the below configuration to `.minecraft/config/sleepbg.json`.
   - You may have a better experience by tweaking some of these values, but they